 The amount of time taken to see a change in function can be highly variable, from virtually instantaneous to a few months.
 This variability depends on the child, their age and the severity of dysfunction before treatment.
 In addition to the above, many infants require assistance to learn the new mechanism of latching on and mothers may need to learn how to help the infant to latch on properly.
 This is where the assistance of an IBCLC (International Board Certified Lactation Consultant) is crucial.
 An IBCLC who understands the possible dysfunctions related to oral restrictions will be able to accompany the dyad (whether breastfeeding or not) in the period before and/or after the frenectomy.
 Also, certain muscle tightness or irregularities may need to be treated through manual therapy (osteopath or chiropractor) and this too, will need variable time depending on the needs of the patient.

 Recent research shows that the health of our digestive system has a great bearing on the functioning of our body systems.
 Including our immune response and ability to heal.
 We recommend that in cases where the mother or baby have taken antibiotics or experience digestive challenges (bloating, gas, diarrhea, reflux, constipation) or where there are ongoing infections or thrush, that taking probiotics be considered.
 These may be taken by both mother and baby.
 When taken by the mother alone, it will optimize her milk’s content for the benefit of the baby.
 When the mother’s gut health is healed, the baby’s gut health is optimised.
 We suggest a practitioner brand of probiotics for stronger potency and broad spectrum (with a content established to enter into breastmilk).
-We currently stock the following three formulations at the prices indicated.
+We currently stock the following three formulations.

 While there is a steadily growing body of practitioners and health care providers who are becoming familiar with lip and tongue ties, it is important to note that not all feeding challenges are created by a tongue or lip tie, nor can releasing the restriction necessarily idealise the feeding situation in every case.
 Sometimes there is immediate improvement after the procedure and sometimes it is a gradual process as the tongue gains better tone and function once it is moving in new ways.